 Why Is The Best Buy Marketplace So Special?

 BestBuy.ca started from the absolute bottom: they started building their marketplace using the well-known system from France, Mirakl.
-Mirakl is well known for their ecommerce marketplace solutions with major European retailers.
+Mirakl is well known for its eCommerce marketplace solutions with major European retailers.
 Highly reliable and designed to fit the needs of BestBuy.ca, the Canadian Marketplace simply has great bones.